Move-In & Move-Out Inspections

 | Garbage | Remove all belongings and garbage before inspection | N/A |

-Serve this responsibility list at move-in and again with the move-out notice.
-If the tenant was never told they are responsible for oven cleaning or light bulb replacement, they have a stronger argument at the RTB.
+Serve this list at move-in and again with the move-out notice.
+If the tenant was never told they were responsible for oven cleaning or light bulb replacement, they have a stronger argument at the RTB.
 This guide gives them fair notice and gives you proof they were informed.
-(RTB Policy Guideline 1, updated July 2025.)
+(RTB Policy Guideline 1)

 Pre-Move-Out Notice — Copy-Paste Template

-Send this before or with the move-out notice — reminds the tenant of their responsibilities before inspection day.
-Click inside the box to select all text, then copy.
+Send this before or with the move-out process — it reminds the tenant of their responsibilities before inspection day.
+Use the copy button, or click inside the box to select the text.

 After the move-out inspection, use this template to build an itemized damage statement.
 Fill in each item with the contractor cost and useful-life depreciation.
-All depreciation calculations must follow RTB Policy Guideline 40 (updated Feb 2025).
-Click inside the box to select all text, then copy.
+All depreciation calculations must follow RTB Policy Guideline 40.

 Complete at both move-in and move-out.
 Print and bring to every inspection.